Liqwid-Labs/hose/README.md

 The general pattern of usage is as follows:

 1. You define your on-chain scripts using Aiken.
-2. You define your types using the `hose-blueprint` crate, loading the plutus.json file that the Aiken compiler generates.
+2. You define your types using [`polymer`](https://github.com/liqwid-labs/polymer), loading the plutus.json file that the Aiken compiler generates.
-3. You define your off-chain logic using the `hose-txbuilder` crate.
+3. You define your off-chain logic using txbuilder.
 4. You define an API for your off-chain logic, and expose it to your frontend.
-Including submission using the `hose-submission` crate.